Helperbird/website/src/pages/blog/championing-accessibility-university-alaska-webinar.md

 ## Hands On Helperbird Training

-I joined the University of Alaskas  educators and staff live to showcase Helperbird’s suite of tools: text-to-speech, dyslexia-friendly fonts, translation services, color overlays, and more.
+I joined the University of Alaska'seducators and staff live to showcase Helperbird’s suite of tools: text-to-speech, dyslexia-friendly fonts, translation services, color overlays, and more.
 Together, we explored real-time demonstrations, adjusted settings on the fly, and celebrated those **aha** moments when small tweaks reveal their big impact on learning.

 ## A Surprise in Real Time